 Facilities SBAs and IT College Coordinators are working with the college leadership to schedule a phased and coordinated return that will allow effective transition back to campus.
 Administrative unit leaders are asked to develop plans for a phased return with priority placed on the return of staff members that are required to be physically present in order to support teaching, learning and research activities.

 Removal of office equipment to facilitate at home working happened in a more gradual/trickle effect during the closure of campus.
 It is anticipated that it may be the opposite for the return of office equipment.
-Return of office equipment will occur in a scheduled fashion in order to avoid large gatherings and congestion.
-Identification of drop off spots, access points, and moving equipment will be made available to support a transition back to the workplace in a safe way.

 With planning parameters set such that there will be a substantive increase in academic program activities delivered in-person including labs and tutorials and based on the assumption made of still requiring some restrictions to mitigate infection (increased cleaning and supplies, limiting unnecessary traffic, increased IT demands) actions are required.